Conrad-S/fabric-sql-data-warehouse-web-app-sample/README.md

 The easiest way to run and debug the project is to:
  - Clone the project into a folder on your local machine (or open in GitHub Codespaces)
- - Open the project in Visual Studio Code
+ - Open the folder in Visual Studio Code
  - Follow the steps listed above to set the connection string.
  - Open a Bash Terminal Window
  - Type: dotnet run